 How should you make your brand?

 Your brand should be strong, easily identifiable and should flow throughout all of your marketing material.
-A logo that works on social media icons, pop up banners, business cards and notebooks is a must, and if you can weave in a tag line or company motto, even better.
-Linking this across the different branding materials will make your company look organised, and will be easy to recognise when they see you on social media, at exhibitions and networking events you may attend.
+A logo that works on social media icons, pop-up banners, business cards and notebooks is a must, and if you can weave in a tagline or company motto, even better.
+Linking this across the different branding materials will make your company look organised and will be easy to recognise when they see you on social media, at exhibitions and at networking events you may attend.

 Recognition is key throughout your branding.
 Ensuring people know your message, know your ethos, and recognise your logo and the work you do is the main aim.
 You should never be afraid to give a business card due to brand embarrassment.
 Making sure your message is clear, and your contact information is easy to understand will help customers know what they are getting from your service, and look forward to receiving it.

 Need a hand with your branding?
 Take a look at some of the designs we have made for our clients, and get in touch with us today for help with your company’s branding: